mrzza87/Brazilian-E-Commerce-Team-3/dagster/readme.md

 1.1.1) Extractor:

-customer_100.csv is provided as the csv to be used by extractor tap-csv and has customer_id as key.
+a) customer_100.csv is provided as the csv to be used by extractor tap-csv and has customer_id as key.

-Replace path: (currently full local path where csv file is located)
+b) Replace path: (currently full local path where csv file is located)

 1.1.2) Loader: